CHRISTOPHER GABRIEL MITRE PLANES

 When John Holland would have made the Buck 245 Tottenham Court Road plane in the 1860s, he would have been just starting in his career.
 It makes sense that Holland would try to take credit for the plane, because most people starting out in a career have something to prove.
 That may be why the later Buck planes, that were unmistakably from the same maker, did not have such prominent markings.
 Subsequent mitre planes coming from John Holland, and rebadged as BUCK, more often than not, had identification relegated to J H initials on the cutting irons.
 If any at all.

 Considering that Buck bought in planes from Towell, Spiers, Slater, Holland, Miller, and Norris, which of these makers can be eliminated as the possible maker?
 Since the two Buck planes with a convex cupid’s bow bridge were dovetailed, only Spiers, Holland, and Norris dovetailed their mitre planes.
-Towell dovetailed his planes as well, but his productive years (1810-1855) were too early for consideration here.
+Towell dovetailed his planes as well, but his productive years (1810-1863 at the very latest) were too early for consideration here.
 These planes were made ~ 1860s to 1890.
 Miller did not make any mitre planes, and his planes were all cast iron or gunmetal.
-Slater may have made a very small number of cast iron mitre planes, appearing either unmarked, or rebadged, such as for Tyzack.
+Slater made a modest number of cast iron mitre planes, appearing either unmarked, or rebadged, such as for Tyzack or Moseley.
 Buck did rebadge and sell Spiers planes, and two examples can be seen below.
 They do not appear to be different from Spiers signed planes in any way.
 This is to be expected, as it would be unlikely for a plane maker to sell their planes at a lower price, wholesale to the trade, with any special new designs or modifications unless required by the dealer.
 Holland would be the remaining possible maker of these dovetailed mitre planes, other than Norris, and there’s a dearth of Holland’s examples available for comparison.
 What makes these two planes unusual, even unique, is that they seem to be limited to the Buck dealer stamp, and do not appear elsewhere with the original planemaker’s stamp.
 Of course a maker-stamped mitre might show in the future, and if it does, it could give a more definitive answer as to who made all the Buck mitres with cupid’s bow and curved bridges, from the 1860s and into the 1880s.
 While these Buck mitres are rare, a fair number of this vintage and type have shown up over the years.

 Below you can see the curved bridges of both Norris and Holland.
 The influence of Holland on Norris is obvious.
 And that applies to the two previous Buck mitre planes as well.